 Findex (Aust) Pty Ltd, trading as Crowe Australasia is a member of Crowe Global, a Swiss verein.
 Each member firm of Crowe Global is a separate and independent legal entity.
 Findex (Aust) Pty Ltd and its affiliates are not responsible or liable for any acts or omissions of Crowe Global or any other member of Crowe Global.
 Crowe Global does not render any professional services and does not have an ownership or partnership interest in Findex (Aust) Pty Ltd. Services are provided by Crowe Sydney, an affiliate of Findex (Aust) Pty Ltd. Liability limited by a scheme approved under Professional Standards Legislation.
-Liability limited other than for acts or omissions of financial services licensees.

-© 2020 Findex (Aust) Pty Ltd
+© 2021 Findex (Aust) Pty Ltd